“The difference between ordinary and extraordinary is just that little ‘extra’.”

-9. Put the “cream cheese” mixture, gelatin and the rest of the ingredients into a high peered blender and blend until smooth (as seen in the 2nd row of pictures).
+9. Put the “cream cheese” mixture, gelatin and the rest of the ingredients into a high-powered blender and blend until smooth (as seen in the 2nd row of pictures).
 If needed you can add 1-2 tablespoons more of coconut milk to keep the mixture moving through the container.

 10. Pour the batter over the cookie crust in the prepared pan (as seen in the 2nd row of pictures).
 Smooth the top if needed.
-Cover and chill in the freezer for at least 4 hours or till good and firm.
+Cover and chill in the freezer for 2-4 hours or until good and firm.

 11. Cutting, Dipping & Serving: In a dry bowl set over barely simmering water, melt the chocolate and fat together, then stir till smooth and glossy.
 Remove from heat.

 12. Remove the cheesecake from the freezer and run a knife along the sides of the cake to help it release from the pan.
 Using the parchment paper flaps, pull the cake out of the pan, placing it face down on a cutting board with the “cookie side” facing up (as seen in the last row of pictures).
 Cut into 1 1/2 to 2 inch squares with a sharp knife.
 If the cake is too hard, heat the knife in a glass of hot water and while dry before cutting.